Learn to shut down an aggressive coworker in minutes

 Signs of a passive-aggressive coworker

-How can you be sure you’re dealing with a passive-aggressive coworker and not just misinterpreting the signs?
-Well, you can never be sure of how someone feels unless you ask them, but here are some tell-tale signs of passive aggression that can clue you in.
+How can you be sure you’re dealing with a passive-aggressive colleague and not just misinterpreting the signs?
+Even if you have a high emotional intelligence, you can never be sure of how someone feels unless you ask them.
+Here are some tell-tale signs of passive aggression that can clue you in.

 • They act nice to you, but they’re saying bad things about you behind your back.